jj1bdx/airspy-fmradion/README.md

 ### Known issues and changes

+* After 20210303-0, C++17 is required (instead of previous C++11).
+Modern compilers of Raspberry Pi OS, Ubuntu, and macOS do support C++17 extensions.
 * MacOS build is tested with 10.15.7 Catalina with Xcode 12.4 Command Line Tools.
 MacOS Big Sur 11.x versions haven't been tested yet.
 * For Raspberry Pi 3 and 4, Airspy R2 10Mbps and Airspy Mini 6Mbps sampling rates are *not supported* due to the hardware limitation.
 Use in 2.5Mbps for R2, 3Mbps for Mini.
 * FM ppm display shows ppb (0.001ppm) digits since 20210206-0.